sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

 .. [#]
-   The reason we have to use the ``IF`` command and keep zero as zero is that you cannot just use likert.centred / opinion.strength to calculate the sign of likert.centred, because mathematically dividing zero by zero does not work.
-Try it and see
+   The reason we have to use the ``IF`` command and keep zero as zero is that you cannot just use ``likert.centred / opinion.strength`` to calculate the sign of ``likert.centred``, because mathematically dividing zero by zero does not work.
+Try it and see.

 .. [#]
    If you’ve read further into the book, and are re-reading this